 Initial action is taken by the individual department.
 When possible, adjunct hires should be posted in the PeopleAdmin system.

 For external paid advertising, the department must communicate to HR who will coordinate the placement of the advertisement.

 3. Department Interviews and Hiring

-It is the hiring supervisor's responsibility to determine which applicants are interviewed, including the checking of employment references.
+It is the hiring supervisor's responsibility to determine which applicants are interviewed, including checking employment references.
 During the interview process, supervisors will determine whether an applicant is technically qualified for the position and can work compatibly within the department.
-The department is responsible for managing their positions online, changing applicant statuses and notifying Human Resources of the selected candidate.
+The department is responsible for managing their positions online, changing applicant statuses and notifying the HR Recruiting team of the selected candidate.
 A member of the Recruiting team must be notified in order to review/approve offer for the selected candidate.
 Please send name and resume of candidate, brief description of the job duties associated with the position and requested offer amount to HR.Recruiting@unh.edu.
 Offers of employment cannot be extended without approval from HR Recruiting.